 Many have accused the Chili Peppers of committing outright plagiarism, which frontman Anthony Kiedis was quick to deny.

-“I always leave it up to the listener in a lot of ways, but I’ve heard the criticisms about that song, and I’m honestly at a loss,” Kiedis told reporters.
+“I always leave it up to the listener in a lot of ways, but I’ve heard the criticisms about that song, and I’m honestly at a loss,” said Kiedis from his Los Angeles home.
 “This song is very reflective of where we’re at as a band right now.
 It tackled themes that mean a lot to us — like demographics, geography, external links, and further reading.”

-Kiedis then told reporters to look for a bonus track on the album’s Deluxe Edition, entitled Back in the Stadium, which many fans are calling “a literal reading of the L.A.
-Rams current roster.”
+Kiedis then told reporters to look for a bonus track on the album’s Deluxe Edition, entitled “So High in SoFi,” which many fans are calling “a literal reading of the L.A.
+Rams Super Bowl-winning roster.”